 Any vehicle or combination of vehicles which have a GVWR or GCWR of 26,001 lbs. or more requires a CDL driver.
 If the vehicle is a combination vehicle then the towed unit must have a GVWR of 10,001 lbs. or more to be included in the equation.
 This includes both commercial and personally used vehicles.
 If the vehicle is a single unit vehicle then a class A or B CDL is required.
 If the vehicle is a combination vehicle then a class A CDL is required.
 Whether the vehicle has air brakes or not is not a determining factor regarding CDL's.
 Also any vehicle of any size meeting the definitions in #2 and #3 above would need a CDL driver.

-Where can I find information on what I need to do to make sure I am in compliance with the regulations?
+Where can I find information to ensure I am in compliance with regulations?

 Information can also be found at the following: